pande2929/OBC/README.md

 # NextUp

 ## Overview
-NextUp is a lightweight addon that makes Blizzard's Assisted Highlight feature less clunky to use.
-Rather than requiring you to search your action bars for the next suggested ability, it's displayed right where you want it.
+NextUp is a lightweight addon that brings the current ability suggested by Blizzard's Assisted Highlight feature front and center to your view (or wherever you wish it to be).

-This addon aims to be Midnight ready by only customizing the look and feel of an existing in-game feature rather than tapping into the combat log.
+For those who like a more trimmed down UI, NextUp can optionally hide action bars.

+Note: This addon is currently only compatible with Midnight Beta, but a non-beta version will be released when the Midnight expansion is also released.

 ## Getting Started